algorand/go-algorand/data/transactions/logic/README_in.md

 big-endian unsigned integers.
 For mathematical operators, the returned values are the shortest byte-array that can represent the returned value.
 For example, the zero value is the empty byte-array.
-For comparison operators, the returned value is a uint64
+For comparison operators, the returned value is a uint64.

-Input lengths are limited to a maximum length 64 bytes, which represents a 512 bit unsigned integer.
+Input lengths are limited to a maximum length of 64 bytes, which represents a 512 bit unsigned integer.
 Output lengths are not explicitly restricted, though only `b*` and `b+` can produce a larger output than their inputs, so there is an implicit length limit of 128